 Don't hesitate to seek professional guidance throughout the buying and selling process.
 Working with a real estate attorney can provide you with legal protection if anything comes up prior to or after closing where a professional is needed.
 Otherwise, we don't normally use a real estate attorney in Arizona unless an issue comes up.

 Consulting with a home inspector prior to listing your home can help identify any potential issues with your current property, giving you peace of mind and helping you make informed decisions.
 This will prevent future surprises and give you the chance to fix any issues prior to putting the house on the market.
+We call this a pre-sale home inspection.

 Sometimes, if you have a very custom home where there aren't any recent comparable listings to compare to and/or you don't agree on a price with any real estate agent, you might need to pay for a certified appraiser prior to listing your home.
 If you don't agree with the appraiser then you might have a difficult time getting your home sold.
 If you do sell it to a buyer that requires financing, the contract could fall apart if the home doesn't appraise.